 We need also a

-Since React is only for front, it can’t serve itself.
+Since React is only for front, it can’t serve itself on the cloud.
 To solve this we can use

 nginx to serve the application.
 One important thing is that the default port for the app to run properly in Cloud Run should be 8080, you can change it in the console.
 The basic configuration for nginx is the following one.